Contact dermatitis of the vulva

 How is it treated?

-Follow the Vulvar Skin Care Guidelines.
+- Follow the Skin Care Guidelines.

 Steroid ointments

-Put a thin layer to sites of discomfort.
+- Put a thin layer on the areas of irritation and discomfort.
 This will slowly lessen redness, swelling, itching, and burning.
-Use only as prescribed by your provider.
-Overuse may result in thinning of the skin.
-This will make your problem worse.

 Baking soda soaks

-Follow the Vulvar Skin Care Guidelines.
+- Follow the Skin Care Guidelines.

-Gold Bond or Zeasorb Powder
+Gold Bond® or Zeasorb Powder®

-These may be sprinkled in your underwear if dampness is a problem.
+- Sprinkle these in your underwear if dampness is a problem.
 Do not use powders with cornstarch.

 - Change your underwear when they are damp.